Walodja1987/xns/test/Tests.md

 - Should work correctly with special namespace "x" (100 ETH).
 - Should validate EIP-712 signatures correctly for all registrations.
 - Should be more gas efficient than calling `registerNameWithAuthorization` multiple times.
+- Should be resistant to griefing attacks (front-running) by skipping invalid registrations instead of reverting.

 #### Reverts

 - Should revert with `XNS: length mismatch` error when arrays have different lengths.
 - Should revert with `XNS: empty array` error when arrays are empty.
 - Should revert with `XNS: namespace not found` error for non-existent namespace.
-- Should revert with `XNS: incorrect total value` error when msg.value doesn't equal pricePerName * count.
+- Should revert with `XNS: insufficient payment` error when msg.value is less than pricePerName * successfulCount.
 - Should revert with `XNS: only creator can sponsor during exclusivity` error when non-creator tries to sponsor during exclusive period.
 - Should revert with `XNS: namespace mismatch` error when registrations are in different namespaces.
 - Should revert with `XNS: invalid label` error for invalid label in any registration.
 - Should revert with `XNS: 0x recipient` error when any recipient is address(0).
-- Should revert with `XNS: recipient already has a name` error when any recipient already owns a name.
-- Should revert with `XNS: name already registered` error when any name is already registered.
 - Should revert with `XNS: bad authorization` error for invalid signature in any registration.
 - Should revert with `XNS: bad authorization` error when any signature is from wrong recipient.
+- Should revert with `XNS: no successful registrations` error when all registrations are skipped.

 ---